 What is Index Bloat?

 Index bloat is when a search engine has a notable amount of additional URLs indexed than are included in your sitemap, assuming your sitemap is an accurate list of quality, indexable URLs on your site.
 In other words, it’s when your site has too many URLs indexed (that shouldn’t be).

 Common Types of Index Bloat

 - Filter/Facet URLs – This URL type is most commonly found on eCommerce sites.
 They simply reorganize or filter the content shown on the page, for example.
-In eCommerce SEO, it’s important that these URLs be kept out of search engine indexes as do not provide unique (content) value to search engine indexes.
+In eCommerce SEO, it’s important that these URLs be kept out of search engine indexes as they do not provide unique (content) value to search engine indexes.

 - Tracking URLs – This URL type typically involves a parameter appended to the core page URL and is only used for tracking purposes.
 Canonicalization is the best approach to remove these URLs from search engine indexes, as it still allows the URLs to be crawled, but apply the link equity to the core URL.

 - Paginated URLs – This URL type provides a path to a series of content pages that are divided up into multiple pages.
 On eCommerce categories and content archive pages, paginated URLs offer little value to search engine indexes.
-They should use proper rel=prev/next coding along with self-referencing canonicals in order to consolidate the paginated series for search engines.
-Ideally we don’t want them indexed, but John Mueller from Google announced in 2017 that Google could treat the “follow” in a “noindex,follow” meta robots tag as “nofollow” after some time.
+Previously, Google recommended that they should use proper rel=prev/next coding along with self-referencing canonicals in order to consolidate the paginated series for search engines.
+Ideally, we don’t want them indexed, but John Mueller from Google announced in 2017 that Google could treat the “follow” in a “noindex,follow” meta robots tag as “nofollow” after some time.
 We don’t want to limit crawling or PageRank (link equity) from passing to our indexable pages on paginated URLs.
 Also, some paginated URLs offer value to search engine indexes, such as paginated forum threads.
 These types of paginated URLs should typically be indexed.
 However, they should not be in your XML sitemap.